globaleaks/whistleblowing-software/documentation/setup/PlatformWizard.rst

 Open a browser at port 80 or port 8082 on your remote or local IP respectively.

+We recommend you to to perform the wizard either by using the using Tor address provided at the end of the setup or on localhost via a VPN.

 Choose the Primary Language for Your Site
 -----------------------------------------
 In the first page of the wizard you are invited to select the language of your site